wp-plugins/wp-filebase/readme.txt

 == Plugin Developers ==
 WP-Filebase currently offers the action `wpfilebase_sync`.
 This will run a fast filebase sync that adds new files.

+The hook `wpfilebase_file_downloaded` with file_id as parameter can be used for download logging.

 == WP-Filebase Pro ==
 [WP-Filebase Pro](http://wpfilebase.com/) is the commercial version of WP-Filebase with an extended range of functions.
 It supports secondary categories, extended permissions, embedded upload forms.
 Furthermore it can generate PDF thumbnails, sync with Dropbox or FTP and includes an improved file sync algorithm.